tchoi8/distributedwebofcare/_posts/2019-1-18-accessibility-dreams.md

 The Wassaic Project has a long way to go to becoming an accessible space.
 As one disabled artist, I am not interested in (nor am I necessarily trained to) help make those changes.
 There are accessibility consultants who have expertise in all the details of creating an accessible space.
 But my hope is that *Anti-Stairs Club Lounge* pushes people to recognize that things need to change and that change can come in many forms.

 ![]({{ site.base-url }}/static/images/shannon//07_Shannon.jpg)
+######  Description: On the left side, a screenshot of an Instagram post by @museummammy.
+The photo is describe in the caption as "two authors who just saw a layout of their first book. the woman in the foreground wears glasses and the woman in the background wears pink sunglasses and is holding up a peace sign. both women are radiating with pride and hope for the future.
+On the other side, a screenshot of an Instagram post by @mzalopany.
+The photo is describe in the caption as "a screen shot of me being very impressed by my nephew Harry’s new hat.
+The hat is a plastic green roof taken from a doll’s house.

 Digital and physical access have interesting parallels.
 I am currently a resident at [Eyebeam](https://www.eyebeam.org/) where I’ve been thinking about creative ways to write and present [alt-text](https://webaim.org/techniques/alttext/) (image descriptions for blind and low vision people who use screen readers).
 I want to move alt-text from the realm of compliance to a space of exploration and experimentation.
 Alt-text has the potential to be a form of poetry, a process where people put care into the way they use language.
 This project is a starting point for imagining an internet that prioritizes disabled people’s interests, desires, inclusion, and delight.